SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 User intentions for the SurferMonkey Widget can involve ERC20 tokens or native blockchain assets.
 Each requires specific parameters for execution.
 Here are detailed explanations and examples for both types:

 **ERC20 Token Transaction Example (userMessage1)**
-This message indicates an ERC20 token transaction where the selectedFunc is set to 2, signaling an ERC20 transaction.
+<br> This message indicates an ERC20 token transaction where the `selectedFunc` is set to `2`, signaling an ERC20 transaction.
 The amount is specified with respect to the token's decimal places.
 The functionHeader and functionName outline the ERC20 transfer function to be called, with parameters for the recipient address and amount.
+<br> EXAMPLE: For an ERC20 transfer, you can define ANY action involed with ANY ERC20.

 ```javascript
 let userMessage1 = {